NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/fields.md

     <td>
       <p>Similar to the <a href="#field-http-request-full-uri"><code>http.request.full_uri</code></a> non-raw field.
 Represents the full URI as received by the web server without the URI fragment (if any) and without any transformation.
       </p>
-      <p>Note: This raw field may include some basic normalization done by Cloudflare's HTTP server.
+      <p>Note: This raw field may include some basic normalization done by Khulnasoft's HTTP server.
 However, this can change in the future.
       </p>
   </td>
   </tr>